apua/altair_mat/deploy_scripts/README.rst

 State (Side Effect):
     + **modify OVF for setting virtual NIC**
     + take storage about ??
 GB space
+    + the appliace would be powered on
-    + the appliace would be turned on.
+    + the appliace would be taken a snapshot
+      (named "deploy OVF")

 Consider:
     + storage space